-I am a PhD candidate in Economics at the University of Warwick and I am on the job market this year.
-My research interests lie at the intersection of development, environmental economics, and industrial organization.
+I am a PhD candidate in Economics at the University of Warwick and I am on the job market this year (2020/21).
+My research interests lie at the intersection of development, industrial organisation, and environmental economics.

 - Development Economics